The Parliamentary Network

 Tuesday 11 April

-As global challenges multiply and trade-offs get tougher, it becomes ever more essential for governments, politicians, public civil servants, and parliamentarians to enhance good governance.
-Effective institutions are needed to ensure transparency and accountability, economic stability, public safety measures, and delivery of public goods and services, achieving Sustainable Development Goals.
+As global challenges multiply and trade-offs get tougher, it becomes ever more essential for governments, politicians, public civil servants, and parliamentarians to enhance good governance and fight corruption.
+Effective institutions are needed to ensure transparency and accountability, economic stability, public safety measures, delivery of public goods and services, and to achieve the Sustainable Development Goals.
 Without transparency and accountability, countries risk facing growing inequalities, increased poverty, and lack of public trust.
-Furthermore, they are essential in reinforcing fiscal sustainability, accelerating digital governance, improving service delivery, resource mobilization and debt management These ideals have long been championed by both the World Bank Group and the IMF through its Framework for Enhanced Engagement on Governance.
-Few countries are navigating these challenges as dramatically as Ukraine, which facing an illegal invasion by Russia, must now rebuild an economy for EU membership.
-To this end, a reconstruction of the country must include robust transparency and accountability measures.
-Ukraine provides a powerful lens through which to consider lessons for politicians and policy makers everywhere who are wrestling with the task of building good governance and rebuilding economies for new times.
-Organised jointly with the European Parliament Liaison Office in Washington, DC, this session will also look at lessons learned from other countries that have undergone post-conflict reforms and have succeeded in building robust and accountable institutions.
+Furthermore, they are essential in reinforcing fiscal sustainability, accelerating digital governance, improving service delivery, resource mobilization and debt management.
+These ideals have long been championed the World Bank Group.
+The IMF completed earlier this month the review of its Framework for Enhanced Engagement on Governance.
+Few countries are navigating these challenges as dramatically as Ukraine, which provides a powerful lens through which to consider lessons for politicians and policymakers everywhere who are wrestling with the task of building good governance and rebuilding economies for new times.
+This session will also look at lessons learned from other countries that have undergone post-conflict reforms and have succeeded in building robust and accountable institutions.
+The event is organized jointly with the European Parliament Liaison Office in Washington DC.

 Tuesday 11 April